sedc-codecademy/sedc5-ajs/group-2/books/readme.md

 3. Add paging to the page, along with previous and next buttons

-4. Display only books with awards
+4. Display only books with awards (check interactions)

+5. Add column sorting (check interactions)

+6. Add custom filter (a.k.a search) (check interactions)